This is an incomplete transcript of a series of emails about this mystery. It is slightly modified and identifying personalities have been removed.

 (Privacy and Electronic Communications ( EC Directive ) Regulations 2003)

--When the medals were discovered to be missing they had already been aquired for the Ashcroft collection.
-No allegations of impropriety have been levelled against the right honourable lord or his affiliates.
+-When I discovered medals were missing they had already been aquired for the Ashcroft collection.
+No allegations of impropriety have been levelled against the right honourable Lord or his affiliates.
 It is unlikely that any will ever be laid either.

 The culprit has likely escaped scotfree and needs to be charged with a crime from the Zimbabwean authorities and that is virtually impossible to get them to do.
 The British police have already informed me that they cannot do anything without having first been asked for assistance of the Zimbabwean authorities.
 Interpol would be my next port of call except they only work with national authorities.